National Bahá’í Review/Issue 78/Text

 United Nations Volunteers has immediate openings in the following goal countries:

-Lesotho: For work with Watershed Management Officer on the_production of Watershed Management Plans for selected areas:
+Lesotho: For work with Watershed Management Officer on the production of Watershed Management Plans for selected areas:

 Soil Surveyor.
-Qualifications required: Degree in agriculture with specialization in pedology and
+Qualifications required: Degree in agriculture with specialization in pedology and [Page 4]some practical experience in soil survey or soil survey methods.

 Land Surveyor.
 Qualifications required: Diploma in land surveying and/or engineering surveying.
 Must be a competent draftsman, preferably with some experience in air photo interpretation.
 Previous experience in soil conservation and irrigation would be an advantage.